-If a share is neither listed on a regulated market or traded on a multilateral trading facility, trading will normally take place by the brokerage house seeking to assist the client by contacting potential clients that may be interested in assuming the position of counterparties.
+If a share is neither listed on a regulated market nor traded on a multilateral trading facility or has its buy and sell interests publicly disclosed in a trading support system, trading will normally take place by the brokerage house seeking to assist the client by contacting potential clients that may be interested in assuming the position of counterparties.
 This may also occur when trading in listed shares.

 Trading in a regulated market or other trading facilities or through the broker network constitutes the secondary market in shares, primary capital certificates and bonds already issued by a company.
+Additionally, the NOTC lists serves as a secondary market for shares.
 If the secondary market works well, i.e. it is easy to identify purchasers and sellers, whilst bid prices from the purchasers and offer prices from the sellers are quoted on a continuous basis, together with closing prices for executed trades, the companies will benefit inasmuch as it becomes easier to issue new shares, and thereby raise more capital to fund the business activities of the company.